helpfulengineering/resources/software/proposals/crowdsourcing_contact_tracing_app.md

 2. People have no way to inform the people who are around them, currently or previously that they have been infected.
 3. Being able to know that someone who has been ill with covid-19 will change people's behaviors to either avoid regions, or clean themselves, surfaces around them.
 4. Contact tracing might produce a lot of noise in cities (which might appear to be entirely covered in covid-19), but in towns and small cities, this could help individuals isolate themselves from potentially dangerous areas.
+5. The last 72 hours is enough location data regarding the covid-19 :
+	* "HCoV-19 was most stable on plastic and stainless steel and viable virus could be detected up to 103 72 hours post application (Figure 1B), though by then the virus titer was greatly reduced (polypropylene from 103.7 to 100.6 TCID50/mL after 72 hours, stainless steel from 103.7 to 100.6 104 TCID50/mL after 48 hours, 105 mean across three replicates)" https://www.medrxiv.org/content/10.1101/2020.03.09.20033217v1.full.pdf

 ### 🤔 Assumptions